bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/enviorment-setup.md

 1.  <span id="578c">Open Microsoft Edge, the blue “e” in the task bar, and type in <a href="http://chrome.google.com/" class="markup--anchor markup--li-anchor">http://chrome.google.com</a>.
 Click the “Download Chrome” button.
 Click the “Accept and Install” button after reading the terms of service.
 Click “Save” in the “What do you want to do with ChromeSetup.exe” dialog at the bottom of the window.
 When you have the option to “Run” it, do so.
-Answer the questions as you’d like.
+Answer the questions as you'd like.
 Set it as the default browser.</span>
 2.  <span id="40db">Right-click on the Chrome icon in the task bar and choose “Pin to taskbar”.</span>

 ### Node.js